shemetz/pf2e-modifiers-matter/Readme.md

 relevant, name the entry "Modifiers Matter: Off-Guard".
 If you want it to only play when off-guard was crucial to improving the effect, name it "Modifiers Matter: Off-Guard (ESSENTIAL)".

+See [Pf2e Rules Lawyer](https://github.com/ChasarooniZ/Pf2e-Rules-Lawyer) for a module that uses this for its core
+functionality: displaying a banner whenever a roll included an important modifier.

 ## Accessibility

 Feel free to contact me if you want different colors instead of red and green, telling me which colors work best for